JoeyStanley/joeyr/README.md

 Some functions in `joeyr` are essentially mathmatical functions in that they crunch some numbers.
 They’re all relevant to sociophonetic data.

-  - `bark` and its counterpart, `hz`, are just Bark-to-Hz and Hz-to-Bark converters.
-They implement the function from Traunmuller (1990).
-    \[TODO: handle the low and high values as well as NAs.\]

   - `eucl_dist` calculates the Euclidean Distance, given a pair of *x* and *y* (or, more commonly, F1 and F2) coordinates.